 These two movies though differently paced and have diffrent art styles have the same sort of romantic feel towards them.
 It starts off innocent and builds into something a little bit mre deep.
 Definetly would recommend this one

-Surely, if you like one of these, you'll like the other.
+If you like one of them, you'll definitely love the other.

 Both anime are about romance and are slowpaced.
 They have a similar vibe and were both really enjoyable to watch. however 5 centimeters per second has a little more drama/sadness.

 These movies show the gradual process of relationships changing over time, focusing on both love and separation.
 A bittersweet atmosphere accompanies both titles and opens a perspective on how one cannot help life's circumstances at times.